jfan-nux/cursor-analytics-mcp/context/snowflake-table-context/edw/consumer/fact_carousel_performance_metrics.md

 ## Business Context

 The `fact_carousel_performance_metrics` table aggregates key performance indicators related to carousel impression events, focusing on consumer interactions and merchant engagement.
-This data is utilized primarily by the marketing and analytics teams to enhance operational strategies and marketing effectiveness through insights on consumer behavior, geographic trends, and performance metrics such as impressions, clicks, and conversions.
-The table is maintained by the SYSADMIN team, ensuring its accuracy and availability for business use.
+This table is primarily utilized by the Consumer team to analyze metrics such as impressions, clicks, and conversions, which inform marketing and operational strategies.
+It includes detailed geographic and temporal data, as well as consumer and merchant attributes, enabling insights into carousel performance across various platforms and experiences.
+The table is maintained by the SYSADMIN team, ensuring data integrity and availability for business analysis.
 For further details, refer to the Confluence documentation linked [here](https://doordash.atlassian.net/wiki/wiki/search?text=edw.consumer.fact_carousel_performance_metrics).

 ## Metadata